 - What staffing levels and equipment are needed to achieve the planned results

-2. Clearly communicate your organization’s financial objectives and goals
+2. Clearly communicating your business’s financial objectives and goals

-Financial forecasts not only provide a budget for the organization, but they also offer a clear picture of the financial goals and drivers for the upcoming year.
-This helps ensure the entire organization understands what is expected of them and which financial measurements are most important.
-This also frames the organization’s financial story that can be communicated to external stakeholders (e.g., shareholders and financial institutions).
+Financial forecasts not only provide a budget for the business, but they also offer a clear picture of the financial goals and drivers for the upcoming year.
+This helps ensure the entire business understands what is expected of them and which financial measurements are most important.
+This also frames the business’s financial story that can be communicated to external stakeholders (e.g., shareholders and financial institutions).

-A well-prepared financial forecast will help you see how the expectations and decisions of today will impact your organization’s profitability and cash flows in the future and provide a road map for the entire organization.
+A well-prepared financial forecast will help you see how the expectations and decisions of today will impact your business’s profitability and cash flows in the future and provide a road map for the entire business.